Registered clients, who have received an email or text message from our Clinic please click here for further information.

 Please note that we are making changes to our public service, from 31st March 2020 we will no longer be running our subsidised public service.

-We provide veterinary care and treatments to animals belonging to individuals who are on a low income or who are facing financial hardship.
+Until 31st March 2020, we will provide veterinary care and treatments to animals belonging to individuals who are on a low income or who are facing financial hardship.
 We treat these pets on an appointment-only basis.
-Click here [link] to see if you might be eligible for this service.
+Click here to see if you might be eligible for this service.

 We provide a 24 hour service for injured or sick wildlife if the animal is brought to us – we are unable to collect animals.
 If you discover an injured or sick animal and you are able to safety transport it to us, please call us 0117 9724567 before beginning your journey.
 If you are not able to transport the animal, please call the National RSPCA helpline on 0300 1234 999.
 Our main priority is to ensure that the animals are able to return to their natural habitat after their recovery and rehabilitation at a specialist wildlife centre.
 Our first aid wildlife service helps prevent the suffering of hundreds of wild animals every year.

 RSPCA Cruelty and Neglect

 One of the most difficult part of our work is providing veterinary care to animals who arrive with RSPCA Inspectors.
 The cases can be severe and unfortunately we see unimaginable cruelty and neglect.
 We work alongside our rehoming team to help and heal these animals before they are ready to be rehomed.
 Finding a loving home is always our priority for these animals.
 We accept every animal that arrives with our local Inspectorate team from the Bristol and District area.

 We need your support to be able to continue this vital and life-changing service.
 If you’d like to offer a brighter future to animals who have faced a past of pain and cruelty, please consider donating to us today.

 We are currently offering completely free micro chipping to any cat or dog in the Bristol area.
 Call us today: 0117 9724567.